Toyota Corolla sedan 2014-2019: pros and cons, common problems

 • Easy driving experience, comfortable ride.

-• Holds its value well and is easy to sell.
+• Holds its value well, easy to sell.

 Cons: